jncraton/roth-all-hall-meeting/slides.md

     - Sexually inappropriate
     - Drug or alcohol related
     - Occult oriented
-    - For a further description, see student handbook...
+    - For a further description, see the Student Guide...

 ## Large appliances